MTrop/WadTools/README.md

 ## Why?

-There is currently a lack of command-line driven utilities for doing small WAD-related things like merging, importing, or searching, and this can also serve as a common point for a C-language library for lots of common Doom Engine things (which will probably be separated out into other repos at some point).
+There are currently a lack of command-line driven utilities for doing small WAD-related things like merging, importing, or searching, and this can also serve as a common point for a C-language library for lots of common Doom Engine things (which will probably be separated out into other repos at some point).